Daniel-Rizzo30/lyric-generator/README.md

 # lyric-generator
-Natural Language Processing Final Project using python to generate lyrics
+Natural Language Processing Final Project using python to generate lyrics.
+More information in README.LYRICS